Scratch-made pasta, best value in NYC. Fresh, satisfying, affordable.

-"The papardelle bolognese is specifically mentioned as a simple, fresh, and satisfying dish.
-The pesto is also highlighted as a standout item."
+"The papardelle bolognese is specifically mentioned as a satisfying and well-made dish.
+The pesto is also highlighted as exceptional."

 Important Note

-Some customers find the pasta can be overcooked, under-sauced, or too thick, and that dishes can be heavy, chewy, and oily.
-It's generally considered a good option for affordable, everyday meals rather than a destination for the absolute best pasta in New York.
+Some customers find the pasta to be too thick and cooked past al dente, and the sauce can be inconsistent.
+It's considered a good spot for affordable, everyday meals rather than a destination for the absolute best pasta in the city.

 Neutral"Forma Factory is praised for its homemade pasta, with the pesto being a 'chef's kiss'."